 People of eastern Indian states of West Bengal, Assam and Orissa worship Goddess Laksmi on Kojagori Purnima night — the full moon night in the month of Ashwin of Bengali calendar, just four days after Vijaya Dashami or Dusshera — the last day of the Durga puja in the month of October.

 Kojagori Purnima also known as Sharad Poornima.
 It is basically a harvest festival that marks the end of the monsoon season and the onset of the winter season.
 Worshiping the Moon on this day is called the Kaumudi celebration.
+It is believed that on this day the moon showers elixir or Amrit on Earth through its beams.
 According to mythological stories, Kojagiri Purnima is a combination of 16 kalas — 1.
 Amrita 2.
 Maanda 3.
 Pusha 4.
 Pushti 5.
 Tushti 6.
 Rati 7.
 Dhriti 8.
 Shashani 9.
 Chandrika 10.
 Kaanti 11.
 Jyotsna 12.
 Shree 13.
 Priti 14.
 Angada 15.
 Poorna 16.
 Poornamrita.
+On the night of Sharad Purnima it is believed that the moonlight has magical healing properties and that is why it is known to shower ‘Amrit Varsha’ (Elixir shower).

 It is believed that Goddess Lakshmi, who is the goddess of wealth, and prosperity, visits every household on this full moon night and blesses them with sheer promise of wealth, fortune and good luck.
 It is also a common belief that in order to guide goddess Lakshmi to the households, residents lit up deep, earthen lamps on the terraces or balconies especially to show the path inside the house.